Aliya Resort & Spa

 The lobby and pool area offer breathtaking views of the Sigiriya Rock Fortress and lush countryside

 The Suites have two bedrooms and two bathrooms, as well as the luxury of a private pool

 For those looking to really unwind, there are complimentary group yoga sessions each morning

 Good time to visit

 The Maha monsoon blows from October to January, bringing rain to the North and East, while the dry season is from May to September.
 The North and East are comparatively dry, with around 1000mm of rain annually.
 There is also an inter-monsoonal period in October and November when rain can occur in many parts of the island.
 Out-of-season travel has its advantages – not only do the crowds go away but many airfares and accommodation prices drop right down.
 Nor does it rain all the time during the low season.

-Call us on 858 523 9000 to start planning your vacation to Aliya Resort & Spa or take a look at our itineraries to Sri Lanka
+To start planning your vacation to Aliya Resort & Spa

 Aliya Resort and Spa is a modern property with stunning views of the majestic Sigiriya Rock Fortress, one of the most important landmarks in the Cultural Triangle.
 Aliya is surrounded by greenery and the design is inspired by the Asian elephant.